-Seahawks notes: Shaquem Griffin promoted off practice squad
+Seahawks promote Shaquem Griffin from practice squad

-RENTON — Shaquem Griffin didn’t have to wait until Saturday this week to find out he would for sure be playing against the Miami Dolphins.
+RENTON — This week Shaquem Griffin didn’t have to wait until Saturday to find out he would be play in the Seahawks’ game Sunday.

-Instead, the Seahawks announced on Friday that Griffin had been promoted to the 53-player roster, filling an open spot that remained after the waiving earlier in the week of linebacker D’Andre Walker.
+Instead, the Seahawks announced Friday that Griffin had been promoted to the 53-player roster, filling an open spot that remained after the waiving earlier in the week of linebacker D’Andre Walker.
+The Seahawks face the Dolphins in Miami on Sunday.

-The promotion comes on the heels of Griffin having played 17 snaps in last Sunday’s 38-31 win over Dallas, including 10 on the final drive when he had a pass breakup and a quarterback hit as Seattle held the Cowboys out of the end zone.
+The promotion comes on the heels of Griffin playing 17 snaps in Sunday’s 38-31 win over Dallas, including 10 on the final drive when he had a pass breakup and a quarterback hit as Seattle kept the Cowboys out of the end zone.

-That came after Griffin was elevated off the practice squad on Saturday.
-Thanks to new rules in place this year, players can be elevated off the practice squad twice each season and then returned without going through waivers.
+That came after Griffin had been elevated off the practice squad last Saturday.
+Thanks to new rules this year, players can be elevated off the practice squad twice each season and then returned without going through waivers.

-Griffin and safety Ryan Neal were each returned to the practice squad Monday.
-Neal was then signed to the 53 on Wednesday.
-Griffin was protected on the practice squad Tuesday, meaning no other team could sign him but also giving Seattle the option to again elevate him on Saturday (though that would have been the last time they would have been able to do so as players can only be elevated twice in a season).
+Griffin and safety Ryan Neal were both returned to the practice squad Monday.
+Neal was signed to the 53 on Wednesday.
+Griffin was protected on the practice squad Tuesday, meaning no other team could sign him.
+That also gave Seattle the option to again elevate him Saturday (though that would have been the last time they could have done so, as players can be elevated only twice in a season).

-Instead, the Seahawks for now are giving Griffin a spot on the regular roster where he will serve as depth at linebacker with Jordyn Brooks ruled for Sunday’s game at Miami.
-Brooks started last week in place of Bruce Irvin, who is out for the year with a knee injury.
+Instead, the Seahawks for now are giving Griffin a spot on the regular roster, where he will provide linebacker depth with Jordyn Brooks ruled for Sunday’s game.
+Brooks started last week for Bruce Irvin, who is out for the year because of a knee injury.

-Pete Carroll said Cody Barton will start at linebacker with Brooks out.
-But Barton is also nursing a quad injury and with it unclear how long Brooks will be out the team needs another body at linebacker.
+Coach Pete Carroll said Cody Barton will start at linebacker.
+But Barton is nursing a quad injury and with the length of Brooks’ absence unclear the team needs another body at linebacker.

 But Griffin’s main contribution figures to be in the role he filled for much of the final drive as a rush end — of Griffin’s 17 snaps in the game, 12 came as a rusher, according to Pro Football Focus.
 The other five came in coverage.

-“He was hauling butt all over the field,” Carroll said Monday of Griffin.
-“We played him a unique situation that he really handled well.
+“He was hauling butt all over the field,” Carroll said of Griffin on Monday.
+“We played him in a unique situation that he really handled well.
 He did a nice job rushing the passer in his other (opportunities) that he had.
 So I’m looking forward to him continuing to contribute.
 I was really fired up about his play.”

-Griffin was making $12,000 per week on the practice squad, but will now get a contract in which he should make at least $44,117 per week, the pro-rated veteran minimum for a player with two accrued seasons.
+Griffin was making $12,000 per week on the practice squad but now will receive a contract in which he should make at least $44,117 per week, the prorated veteran minimum for a player with two accrued seasons.

-Being signed to the 53, of course, is no long-term guarantee of anything as players can be waived at any time.
+Being signed to the 53, of course, is no long-term guarantee of anything, as players can be waived at any time.

-But for Griffin it marks something of a resurgence after he was waived at the cutdown to 53 on Sept.
+But for Griffin it signifies a resurgence after he was waived at the cutdown to 53 on Sept.
 5.

-Griffin spoke to media earlier this week via Zoom and said he was surprised to be waived and had offers from three other teams to join their practice squads before deciding to stay with Seattle, which allowed him to also keep playing with twin brother Shaquill, Seattle’s starter at left cornerback.
+Griffin spoke to media this week via Zoom and said he was surprised to be waived.
+He had offers from three teams to join their practice squads before deciding to stay with Seattle, which allowed him to also keep playing with twin brother Shaquill, Seattle’s starter at left cornerback.

-“We discussed it but I turned all that down,” Griffin said this week.
-“I was like ‘no way.
-My best decision is to be with my brother, say here and then fight to stay up.”
+“We discussed it, but I turned all that down,” Griffin said this week.
+“I was like, ‘No way.’
+My best decision is to be with my brother, stay here and then fight to stay up.”

-Griffin won that fight on Friday.
+Griffin won that fight Friday.

 Signing Griffin to the 53 means Seattle has the ability to elevate two players off the practice squad for Sunday’s game.